Tesh N Writings

 The Sharp Tongue

-Whenever Anita walked into a room, she could within a few minutes kill all the warmth and laughter in the air with her sarcastic and nasty remarks.
+Whenever Anita walked into a room, she could kill all the warmth and laughter in the air with her sarcastic and nasty remarks.
 She always had something unpleasant to say about everything and everyone.
 No matter how hard you tried, she would find the perfect words to run down your efforts and make you look like a complete fool.
-It was no wonder that her husband who had had it up to his neck with her nagging and harsh criticisms, recently moved out of their house to give himself a breather.
+It was no wonder that her husband, who had had it up to his neck with her nagging and harsh criticisms, recently moved out of their house to give himself a breather.

 The Talebearer